anggoletomi/know-me-ai-bot/README.md

 This approach demonstrates the flexibility of using the right tool for the right task.

-**Security**

-- The `config.py` file is included in `.gitignore`, so your personal details will not be committed to the repository, ensuring privacy and security.
-- Since no database is utilized and no chat memory service feature has been added, the chat will have no history and no user interactions will be recorded.
+*) *Since no database is utilized and no chat memory service feature has been added, the chat will have no history and no user interactions will be recorded.*